OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Restrict Assignment Submissions Based on Due Date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Course Instructors now have the ability to restrict submissions to an assignment by due date and offer a grace period or timeframe for their assignments.
+A grace period grants an extended submission timeframe to an assignment beyond the due date.

+After the due date, the learner can still view the assignment, but the assignment will not allow submissions.

+1. After creating/editing assignment add a due date.
+2. Select the “Options” button.
+3. Navigate down to the bottom tab labeled “Late Submissions.”
+4. Select the tab labeled “Allow within Grace Period” and set a preferred time.
+5. Click the “Done” button to save your changes.

 Allow Instructors/Editors to Create Forums
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Old Behavior**

+Upon creation of a new course, the default view for the Discussions page displayed a single forum titled “Forum.”
+Instructors and Editors could add new discussions to this single forum.
+They could not create new forums.

+**New Behavior**

+Now, upon creation of a new course, the default view for the Discussion course tab will be empty.
+An “Add a Forum” button has been added to create new forums.
+Once a forum is created it can also deleted by selecting the forum and clicking “Delete.”

 New Call-Outs in Native Readings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can now add call-outs (grey box) to native readings.
+Currently only text is allowed within the call-out.

+**Editing View:**

+**Published View:**

 Manage Redemption Codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Old Behavior:**

+Previously, when a new course was created, a redemption code was automatically assigned to the course.

+**New Behavior:**

+Now, you have the option to add additional codes and/or delete redemptions codes (including the one automatically assigned).
+New codes are automatically generated.

+Redemption codes can be found on the Course Info page.

+To add an additional code:

+1. Click on the “Edit” text.
+2. Click “Create Code.”

+A code will now be automatically generated.
+Users on the site can use this new code to enroll in the course.
+Codes can also be deleted by clicking on the trashcan icon next to the code in edit mode.
+Once a code is deleted, learners using the code can no longer use it to enroll in the course.

 Draft Label for Unpublished Readings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There is now a draft label on any edited reading that is not published.
+This can only be seen in the edit mode.

 New Content Type Selection Design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The visual design for selecting course materials have been updated.

+**Previous Design:**
+**New Design:**

 Remove Step for Course Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Previously, to create a new course, Admins would select the “Create” button, select “Course” in the dropdown, and select the course type (Blank, Import, Scorm) in a new window.

+Now, when selecting the “Create” button, the dropdown underneath has the three types listed.

+**Previous Design:**

+**New Design:**

 June 7, 2018
 ------------